Clayton-J-Roy/clayton-roy-personal-repository/README.md

 # clayton-roy-personal-repository
-This repository is a collection of projects that I have completed in pursuit of personal development and experimentation.
+Thank you for visiting!
+I am Each project that I have pushed to this repository is located in a branch that signifies its nature.